harshita-555/DoReI_app/README.md

 - Or Android Mobile

 ## Testing :
+- Download the dorei.apk file above to your android mobile and open it.
+- It will ask if you want install the app
-- Used virtual python environment on a linux machine
+- Click on yes
+- The app will then be installed on your mobile

 ## Setting up the project
-1.Please follow the above steps to set up the virtual environment if you haven't already
+1.Please follow the above steps to set up the android studio environment 2.Install the latest version of Android Studio on your desktop.

-5.Follow the URL dispalyed and you will be directed to the website
+3.Create a new directory called DoReI inside AndroidStudioProjects directory (automatically created while installing Android Studio)
+4.Start AndroidStudio and goto file->open->Path to DoReI directory 5.After opening the project, click on build->Make Project

 ## Organisation
 This project is created as a part of the Database and Management Course [CS43002] of IIT Kharagpur